 To the casual fan…the words “Craig Biggio” are synonymous with “consistency”.
 And it’s true, the dude was…to the tune of 3060 hits, 668 doubles (good for fifth all-time) and a career .281 batting average.
 His seven All-Star appearances, five Silver Slugger Awards and four Gold Gloves pale in comparison to one of his greatest/oddest achievements…the 285 times (two shy of the record) he was hit by a pitch.

-Earlier this year, rumors started swirling that the 1993 National League Rookie of the Year was a user of PEDs.
+A little while back, rumors started swirling that the 1993 National League Rookie of the Year was a user of PEDs.
 Fortunately for the 12 time All-Star, the idiom “where there’s smoke, there’s fire” has (seemingly) not been fully investigated.
 As it is, Piazza finished his career with a bloated .308 career batting average, nine straight seasons with an average of .300 of higher, 427 home runs, including eight straight seasons with 30 or more and 1335 RBI.
 Not bad for a guy who was taken as a favor in the 62nd round of the draft.

 OUT (in random order).